anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 ## Code Example

-To enable go-back screen transitions based on gestures, we need to modify our **navigation file** (the file that declares the names of each screen to navigate).
+To enable Custom Screen Transitions based on gestures, we need to modify our **navigation file** (the file that declares the names of each screen to navigate).
 We will use **“App.js”** as our navigation file in this example.

 1. We have to import **“createNativeStackNavigator”** from **“react-native-screens/native-stack”** instead of **“@react-navigation/native-stack”**.
-They both provide the same functionalities on navigation but “react-native-screens/native-stack” provides an extra functionality for handling go-back screen transition.
+They both provide the same functionalities on navigation but “react-native-screens/native-stack” provides an extra functionality for handling Custom Screen Transitions.

 2. We need to wrap the <**NavigationContainer />** component by using **\<GestureDetectorProvider />** from **“react-native-screens/gesture-handler”**.
 The GestureDetectorProvider enables you to recognize and handle various gestures (like swipes, pinches, rotations, etc.) in your React Native app.